Go Back Up

 The eight small business owner structures

-There are many forms of business ownership to choose from.
-How do you know which one is right for the organization you want to start?
+With so many forms of business ownership to choose from, how do you know which one is right for the organization you want to start?

-In this article, we'll go over eight common forms of business structures and give you a basic understanding of how each option may impact your organization.
+In this article, we'll review eight common forms of business structures.
+We'll also provide a basic understanding of how each option may impact your organization.

 When do you choose an organizational structure?

-Choosing a structure for your organization is one of the first tasks you'll need to complete.
+Choosing a legal structure for your organization is one of the first tasks you'll need to complete when launching a new business.
 Before registering your new company2 with your state, you'll need to obtain a federal tax ID3 known as an employer identification number (EIN).
 You must choose an entity type with the IRS to get an EIN.

 While some states allow you to change your organization's structure through a process called entity conversion, there may be limitations depending on your location.
-That's why choosing the right entity type for your organization upfront is important.
+That's why it's important to choose the right entity type for your organization upfront.

 What are the different types of business ownership?